tjjlemaire/MorphoSONIC/README.md

 When running simulation batches, it is highly advised to specify the `-s` option in order to save results of each simulation.
 You can then visualize results at a later stage.

 To visualize results, use the `plot_ext_timeseries.py` script.
 You will be prompted to select the output files containing the simulation(s) results.
 By default, separate figures will be created for each simulation, showing the time profiles of all resulting variables in the default morphological section of the model.
 Here again, you can choose to show only a subset of variables using the `-p [xxx]` option, and specify morphological sections of interest with the `--section [xxx]` option.
 Moreover, if you select a subset of variables, you can visualize resulting profiles across sections in comparative figures wih the `--compare` option.

+## On the integration of SONIC model representations within *NEURON*

+The SONIC model predicts a time-varying capacitance introducing a nonlinear discrepancy between membrane potential and charge density, something that *NEURON* is not natively equipped to deal with.
+Therefore, several workaround strategies were designed in order to adapt *NEURON* for the numerical simulation of this model, as well as its spatial extension.
+You can check [this link](NEURON_integration_strategies.md) for fore details.

 ## Future developments